c0d-0x/ciphercli/README.md

-# ciphercli
+# chipherscli
-A lightweight command-line tool that brings classic cryptography back to life.
+a lightweight command-line tool that brings classic cryptography back to life.